l-atelier-des-chercheurs/dodoc/README.md

 If a folder has $contributors, people logged in with a token that matches one of these $contributors can not edit this folder's meta but can create/edit/remove subfolders or import/edit/remove files.

-If a folder has no $contributors property or `$contributors = "everyone"`, all users (including anonymous, non logged-in users) have contributors' permissions.
+If a folder has `$contributors = "everyone"`, all users (including anonymous, non logged-in users) have contributors' permissions.
-If a folder has $admins property or `$admins = "everyone"`, all users (including anonymous) have admins' permissions.
+If a folder has `$admins = "everyone"`, all users (including anonymous) have admins' permissions.

+If a folder has `$admins = "parent_contributors"` then all parent's $contributors are admins to this folder.
+This is the same behaviour as files in that parent folder.

 These permissions trickle down: an instance admin has admin rights to all the instance contents.
 A space admin has admin rights to all its projects.
 A project admin has admin rights to all its content (medias, stopmotions, publications).